vaginessa/dns-wiki/Kernel-security.md

 How the NSA/GCHQ crack it?
 * [How the NSA Hacks Cellphone Networks Worldwide](https://firstlook.org/theintercept/2014/12/04/nsa-auroragold-hack-cellphones/)
 * Attacks on A5/3 are "[OPULENT PUP](https://firstlook.org/theintercept/document/2014/12/04/opulent-pup-encryption-attack/)" and "[WOLFRAMITE](https://firstlook.org/theintercept/document/2014/12/04/wolframite-encryption-attack)"
-* An example is available as pdf over [here](http://cryptome.org/gsm-crack-bbk.pdf).
+* An cracking example is available as .pdf over [here](http://cryptome.org/gsm-crack-bbk.pdf).
 * [How Spies Stole the Keys to the Encryption Castle](https://firstlook.org/theintercept/2015/02/19/great-sim-heist/)